 How can you do that?
 Acknowledge your colleagues when they help you and give them credit when appropriate.
 Build healthy mentoring relationships, get to know your employees as people, and pay attention to them.
 (Don't yawn in front of them.)

-Also be mindful that scents travel (did you see the cartoon?), so if you’re eating food in the office that has strong odors, you might be making others cringe.
-If you share a refrigerator, cover your food so it’s airtight and toss out your old food and beverages at the end of each week.
+Also be mindful that scents travel (did you see the cartoon?), so if you share a refrigerator, cover your food so it’s airtight, and toss out your old food and beverages at the end of each week.

 4. Communicate with class